DEVELOPING COMPETENCIES THROUGH E-LEARNING | HRM 2023

-As the IIBF has scheduled the CAIIB Exams 2022 for the 2nd time near to the end of November & HRM (Human Resource Management), which is one of the elective papers of CAIIB, is due on Saturday, December 10, 2022.
+As the IIBF will schedule the CAIIB Exams 2023 under NEW SYLLABUS for the first time near to the month of June & HRM (Human Resource Management), which is one of the elective papers of CAIIB is also a great opportunity for the bankers who want to work in the Human Resources in their banks.

-Many of you might be writing or sitting for the HRM paper again and if that is the case with you, then you need to go and grab the HRM latest Classes for Certified Associate of the Indian Institute of Bankers.
-These lectures will cover the whole HRM Syllabus as prescribed & you will have better chance at passing the CAIIB exam this year!
+Many of you might be writing or sitting for the HRM paper again and if that is the case with you, then you need to go and grab the HRM latest Classes for Certified Associate of the Indian Institute of Bankers that have been made available by the Learning Sessions.
+These lectures will cover the whole Latest HRM Syllabus as prescribed & you will have better chance at passing the CAIIB exam this year!

 So, here are the 2 ways, you can watch the HRM lectures online: